 Links To Other Rust Sites

-There have been occasions when I needed to be able to carefully remove rust from steel and iron artifacts and this page came into being as a result of my experiments into trying to achieve just this.
-I give a respectful nod to the various rust removal pages that were in existence before this one, and to which I was able to refer in the early years whilst doing my initial experiments.
-I noticed that some of those sites had omitted detail which I felt the experimenter ought to be aware of, hence my decision to publicise my experiences and try to answer all the questions I had wanted answered when I first started experimenting.
+There have been occasions when I needed to be able to carefully remove rust from steel and iron artifacts and this page came into being as a result of my experiments in rust electrolysis.
+I give a respectful nod to the various rust removal pages that were in existence before this one, and to which I was able to refer whilst doing my initial experiments.
+I noticed that some of those sites had omitted detail which I felt the experimenter ought to be aware of, hence my decision to publicise my experiences and try to answer the questions I had wanted answers to.

 Please note that electrolytic cleaning doesn't work for non-ferrous metals such as copper, bronze, brass, pewter, tin or aluminium.
 The corrosion products found on these metals are rarely formed by electrolytic action and therefore the process cannot be reversed electrolytically.
 In the case of copper and tin alloys the treatment would be harmless, although I understand that aluminium could be adversely affected by the alkaline solution and so should not be subjected to this treatment.